In previous post, we did a combination of trivial and non-trivial tasks on the command line:

 systemd: name=httpd state=restarted enabled=yes

-Here we have written only one play and that is for the group servers
+Here we have written only one play and that is for the group servers. tasks

 is a list of ad-hoc Ansible commmands that we want to execute on the remote